Garden133 Firmware: Deep Sleep and Auto-Discovery for ESP32 Sensors

 To reach the toggle, you do need to unscrew and open the sealed enclosure.
 However, when the toggle depressed, the firmware skips deep sleep and enables:

-• WiFi & Web Interface: Allowing for configuration of WiFi, the moisture sensor, the LoRa radio, and MQTT5.
+• WiFi & Web Interface: Allowing for configuration of WiFi, the moisture sensor, the LoRa radio, and MQTT.3

 • Over-the-Air (OTA) Updates: So I can fix bugs without removing the PCB and attaching a serial cable.